TigerVNC

 .
 Multiple X sessions for a single user are not supported, see 684#issuecomment-494385395 and #1634.

-Conversely, trying to log into a local X session while a VNC server service is running for that user will likely not work, and you may get stuck on a splash screen when using a desktop environment.
+Conversely, trying to log into a local X session while a VNC server service is running for that user will likely not work, and may get stuck on a splash screen when using a desktop environment.

 No mouse cursor